 My camper has a food allergy.
 Do I need to send special foods?

 We are able to accommodate most dietary needs.
 Campers who are lactose intolerant are encouraged to bring Lactaid and/or lactose-free food for meals and snacks.
-Campers who are diabetic or on a gluten-free diet are encouraged to bring appropriate snacks.
+Campers who are diabetic or on a gluten-free diet need to bring the necessary food.
 The Camp Director may contact you for more specific information or meal ideas.